kjoelovelife/Jetson_nano/README.md

 ## Usage & Tutorial

-If you can connect the internet , then you can install userfultools by  " source  jetson_nano_userfultools.sh "  .
+If you can connect the internet , then you can install userfultools by  " OpenCV-Face-Recognition/face_recognition_dependencies.sh[https://github.com/kjoelovelife/Jetson_nano/blob/master/OpenCV-Face-Recognition/face_recognition_dependencies.sh
+]
+ "  .

 I will update continue , and will show how to play the jetbot without the electronic modules that Nvidia use in 2019/7 .